-In this Spanish-inspired dish, toss shrimp with ripe red tomatoes, which cook quickly in a single pan.
+In this Spanish-inspired dish, toss shrimp with bright red tomatoes, which cook quickly in a single pan.
 Add a dollop of aioli and dig in with torn baguette.

 What You Get